-Of course if possible, it would be even more advantageous in studying your speech if you could have videotapes made of the way you talk.
+Of course if possible, it would be even more advantageous in studying your speech if you could have video recordings made of the way you talk.
 This enables you to both see and hear yourself at the same time.

-As a speech pathologist working with adult stutterers, I have found that the most important factors that determine progress are (1) that the stutterer have a goal that requires better speech, and (2) that he form the habit of working consistently and steadily to accomplish his purpose.
+As a speech pathologist working with adults who stutter, I have found that the most important factors that determine progress are (1) that the stutterer have a goal that requires better speech, and (2) that he form the habit of working consistently and steadily to accomplish his purpose.